jason-p-nguyen/DISA-STIG-Implementations/README.md

 ## ✅ Full STIG Implementation Progress

+**All STIG Implementation Powershell scripts can be found in this repo**

 | STIG ID           | Completion Status                                   | Description                                                                 |
 |-------------------|-----------------------------------------------------|-----------------------------------------------------------------------------|
 | WN10-AU-000500    | ✅ Done                                              | The Application event log size must be configured to 32768 KB or greater.   |